Executive Editor-In-Chief, Special Projects

-Rob King, who joined ESPN in 2004, was named Senior Vice President and Editor-At-Large ESPN Content in March 2020.
+Rob King, who joined ESPN in 2004, was named to his current position in March of 2020.

 King is responsible for the company’s overall journalistic direction, working closely with leaders across ESPN Films and original content, digital content, social media, multi-platform journalism and storytelling and global content, and advises ESPN and its senior leadership team on editorial issues.
 He also helped form and helps lead ESPN’s Inclusive Content Committee, a team with a core mission to enhance storytelling on all ESPN platforms by serving as a diverse resource for the company’s content creators.

 Previously King was the Senior Vice President, Original Content, focusing globally on all of ESPN’s award-winning long-form storytelling and enterprise journalism, with a goal of maximizing the quality and impact of the content.

 His oversaw ESPN’s original content portfolio (ESPN Films, 30 for 30 and ESPN+ original series); the domestic and international longform journalists (ESPN the Magazine, The Undefeated, espnW, E:60 & features); and ESPN’s investigative journalism unit and Outside the Lines.